ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ### 3.2 Disk Space Check [**[↑]**](#table-of-content)
 If disk space is insufficient, system displays an error message and data entered by registration officer will be not be saved.
-Then Registration officer will clean up to make sufficient space on the client machine and try the registration again.
+Then registration officer will clean up to make sufficient space on the client machine and try the registration again.

 Upon receiving a request to create a registration packet at the end of data capture and authentication steps, the system validates the disk space available on the client machine to store the registration packet as follows:
 1. Calculates the size of the registration packet based on the data captured.